GabiJunkes/MultipleBedSpawn/README.md

 <strong>spawn-on-sky</strong> - If true, players will spawn flying in the sky.

+<strong>exclusive-bed</strong> - If true, beds will allow only one registered player.

+<strong>bed-sharing</strong> - If true, players will be able to do `/sharebed <player>` and give the bed that they are looking to another player.

 # Permission

 <strong>multiplebedspawn.skipcooldown</strong> - Allow players to skip bed cool-down.